-Refer to "Seat belts" in the "Pre-driving checks and adjustments" section for precautions on seat belt usage.
+Refer to "Seat belts" in the "Seats, restraints and supplemental air bag systems" section for precautions on seat belt usage.

 AIR BAG

 Supplemental air bag warning light

 When the ignition key is in the ON or START position, the supplemental air bag warning light illuminates for about 7 seconds and then turns off.
 This means the system is operational.